Pain Management

 Why Psychology can Help you Manage Pain

 Psychology can help people cope with thoughts, feelings and behaviours that accompany chronic pain.
-Alegna Solutions Psychology Practice will work with individuals and families to help them through the situation that is happening.
+Alegna Solutions Psychology will work with individuals and families to help them through the situation that is happening.
 When working with us, you can expect to discuss your physical and emotional health.
 We will ask about the pain you experience, where and when it occurs, and what factors may affect it.
 In addition, we will ask you to discuss any worries or stresses, including those related to your pain.
 You may also be asked to complete a questionnaire that allows you to record your own thoughts and feelings about your pain.

 Having a comprehensive understanding of your concerns will help us begin to develop a treatment plan.